hmjatt/typescript-angular-research-project/README.md

 ## Overview

-This project is part of the **CST8333 Programming Language Research** course, showcasing the application of **TypeScript** and other programming concepts.
-It focuses on processing a CSV dataset (`keystone-throughput-and-capacity.csv`), converting each entry into a `Record` object, and outputting the parsed records to the console.
+This project is part of the **CST8333 Programming Language Research** course, focusing on processing a CSV dataset (`keystone-throughput-and-capacity.csv`) using **TypeScript**.
+The program converts each entry into a `Record` object, outputs the records, and allows user interaction to view, create, update, and delete records.

-The program handles file input, error handling, and dataset parsing with the help of the **csv-parse** library.
-It also demonstrates structured code and documentation practices with **TypeDoc** comments.
-The author's name, **Harmeet Matharoo**, is displayed periodically during the record output to ensure proper attribution.
+The program also showcases concepts such as **File I/O**, **API libraries**, and **error handling**.
+The author's name, **Harmeet Matharoo**, is displayed periodically throughout the program to ensure proper attribution.

 ---